-4. Capital investment activities
+4. Capital investment activities N/A

-a) List all capital investment activities (e.g. new production line, upgrades) your business has undertaken in the last 5 years and provide details of the approval process and any conditions placed upon the approval.
-Provide all relevant documentation, including copies of application forms and approval letters.

-If an application for your capital investment activity was not approved, provide details and documentation for the refusal.
+- a) List all capital investment activities (e.g. new production line, upgrades) your business has undertaken in the last 5 years and provide details of the approval process and any conditions placed upon the approval.
+Provide all relevant documentation, including copies of application forms and approval letters.N/A - b) If an application for your capital investment activity was not approved, provide details and documentation for the refusal. - c) Identify all relevant authorities responsible for approving capital investments including the office address, phone and fax numbers.
+Also provide a brief description of the role of the authority in the approval process.